mongodb/docs/source/includes/considerations-backup-agent-install.rst

 .. only:: cloud or classic

-   All backed up replica sets and config servers should maintain oplog entries for at least an hour on average over the last 24 hour period.
+   All backed up replica sets and config servers should maintain oplog entries for at least 1 hour over the last 24 hour period.

 .. only:: onprem